spiral/docs/cookbook/prototype.md

 }
 ```

-> You can combine such approach with automatic class discovery to achive better integration of domain layer achitecture into your development process.
+> You can combine such approach with automatic class discovery to achieve better integration of domain layer architecture into your development process.

 ## Annotation Based
-Alternatively you can use annotations to register prototype classes and services.
-Use annotation `Spiral\Prototype\Annotation\Prototyped` on the class you want to inject:
+Alternatively, you can use annotations to register prototype classes and services.
+Use annotation `Spiral\Prototype\Annotation\Prototyped` in the class you want to inject:

 ```php
 namespace App\Service;